The best way to ham it up this Christmas

 To ensure your Borrowdale Christmas ham is cooked to perfection, chef Ryan McBurney has shared his top tips below.

-• Plan the accompaniments that will go with your meal first, as the oven will likely be out of action for the sole use of warming and glazing your ham.
+1. Plan the accompaniments that will go with your meal first.
+The oven will likely be out of action for the sole use of warming and glazing your ham.
 Think about utilising other heat sources, such as the BBQ or a hotplate.

-• Cooking a Christmas ham is a low and slow process, so make sure to allow plenty of time to achieve a moist result.
+3. Cooking a Christmas ham is a low and slow process.
+So make sure to allow plenty of time to achieve a moist result.

-• Ham is an already cooked piece of meat, so the “cooking” process at home is only to warm up the core temperature to 60-65°C.
+4. Ham is an already cooked piece of meat.
+The “cooking” process at home is only to warm up the core temperature to 60-65°C.

-• The natural flavours of a quality ham work really well with deep caramelised and acidic flavour notes, which is why a native honey and cabernet vinegar gastrique perfectly complements the hero ingredient.
+5. The natural flavours of a quality ham work really well with deep caramelised and acidic flavour notes.
+This is why a native honey and cabernet vinegar gastrique perfectly complements the hero ingredient.

 Borrowdale baked leg ham in native honey and cabernet vinegar gastrique